-- 7.4 You are to be chaste and not engage in sex outside of marriage. - 7.5 You are not to: - · sexually abuse an adult; - sexually abuse a child; - engage in prostitution; - visit brothels and other places associated with the sex industry without a legitimate purpose; - view, possess, produce or distribute restricted material containing sex or nudity without a legitimate purpose; and - view, possess, produce or distribute any form of child pornography or child exploitation material.
+- 7.4 You are to be chaste and not engage in sex outside of marriage and not engage in disgraceful conduct of a sexual nature. - 7.5 You are not to: - · sexually abuse an adult; - · sexually abuse a child; - · engage in prostitution; - visit brothels and other places associated with the sex industry without a legitimate purpose; - view, possess, produce or distribute restricted material containing sex or nudity without a legitimate purpose; and - view, possess, produce or distribute any form of child pornography or child exploitation material.